B5a. Air pollution

 |Freshwaters (acidification only)|

-In general, the area of sensitive habitat where critical loads are exceeded for both acidity and eutrophication is lower in Scotland than elsewhere in the UK (Table B5aii); this is because levels of deposition are generally lower in Scotland.
+In general, the areas of sensitive habitat where critical loads are exceeded for acidity and for eutrophication are lower in Scotland than elsewhere in the UK (Table B5aii); this is because levels of deposition are generally lower in Scotland.
 Further information on how critical loads are calculated and detailed critical load exceedance maps are available on the Critical Loads and Dynamic Modelling website.

-The trends in critical loads exceedances use deposition maps based on the CBED (Concentration Based Estimated Deposition) methodology.
-Since 2002 (2001-2003), the inclusion of nitric acid deposition in the assessment has increased the area of estimated critical load exceedance compared to earlier periods.
-The deposition values from 2003 (2002-2004) additionally include aerosol deposition of ammonium (NH4+), nitrates (NO3-), and sulphates (SO4-).
-In all years, the 3-year average deposition is used to smooth substantial year-to-year variability.
-The deposition data sets for 2004 to 2013 were updated in 2015 following research by NERC, UK CEH and Defra and the report can be viewed on the NERC website.
-The research assessed the current DELTA sampler configuration’s specificity for HNO3 measurement and showed additional sampling of other atmospheric oxidised nitrogen species (HONO, N2O5, ClNO2).
-From the research a correction factor has been obtained and applied to the HNO3 concentrations used in the CBED mapping.
-The trends in critical loads exceedances for the period 2004-2006 to 2011-2013 have therefore also been updated.
+The trends in critical loads exceedances use deposition maps based on the CBED Concentration Based Estimated Deposition (CBED) methodology.
+Since 2002 (2001 to 2003), the inclusion of nitric acid deposition in the assessment has increased the area of estimated critical load exceedance compared to earlier periods.
+The deposition values from 2003 (2002 to 2004) additionally include aerosol deposition of ammonium (NH4+), nitrates (NO3-), and sulphates (SO4-).
+In all years, the three-year average deposition is used to smooth substantial year-to-year variability.

 |Acidification (%)||Eutrophication (%)|

 As new research data become available, critical loads are reviewed and updated periodically.
-New and revised critical loads for nutrient nitrogen were established in 2010/11.
-The results for all years for exceedance of nutrient nitrogen critical loads were updated in 2011 using the new/revised critical loads.
+Critical loads for nutrient nitrogen were established in 2003, and revised in 2011.
+For all years, exceedance is calculated using the 2011 values for nutrient nitrogen critical loads.
 Details of the revision can be found in the 2011 UK Status Report and the 2015 Methods Report, available on the Critical Loads and Dynamic Modelling website.
 The results for exceedance of acidity critical loads remain unchanged from those published earlier.

 Critical loads for acidification and nutrient nitrogen have been applied to interest features of protected sites (Special Areas of Conservation, Special Protection Areas and Areas/Sites of Special Scientific Interest).
 Further information on critical load exceedance on protected sites is available on the Air Pollution Information System (APIS) website.